 ANX – Character references and psychiatric report tendered during sentencing hearing

-ANX was charged with discharging a firearm with intent to cause grievous bodily harm.
+ANX faced charges of discharging a firearm with intent to cause grievous bodily harm.
 After negotiations, this charge was dropped and he pleaded guilty to lesser charges.
 During sentencing the defence tendered a psychiatric report and several character references which the judge took into consideration.

 Key terms: Discharge firearm with intent to cause grievous bodily harm, Section 33A(1)(a) Crimes Act 1900 – Accessory after the fact to firing a firearm, Section 350 Crimes Act 1900 and Section 93G(1)(b) Crimes Act 1900 – Specially aggravated attempted break and enter, Section 113(3) Crimes Act 1900

-JW – Matter adjourned so that the client could complete the MERIT program
+JW – Firearms Offence Matter adjourned so client can complete MERIT program

 JW was charged with the possession of an unauthorised pistol.
-We had the matter adjourned so that he could be assessed for the MERIT program.
-After successfully completing the program, we represented him in his sentencing hearing where he was given a suspended sentence.
+We had the matter adjourned so that he could have an assessment for the MERIT program.
+After successfully completing the program, we represented him in his sentencing hearing where he was got a suspended sentence.